corda/samples-kotlin/Solana/bridge-authority/README.md

 # Bridge Authority Sample

-This sample demonstrates how to bridge Corda assets (states/tokens) to the Solana network using:
+This sample demonstrates how to bridge Corda assets to the Solana network using:
-- a Bridge Authority (an extra Corda participant that orchestrates bridging/redemption), and
+- a Bridge Authority (a Corda participant that orchestrates bridging/redemption), and
 - a Solana Notary (a Corda notary backed by the [Solana notary program](https://github.com/corda/solana-notary)).

 The Corda asset in this sample is a Fungible Token created using